‘America First’ Budget Is Unworthy of Our Nation

 Shock and Awe

-This is a “shock and awe” budget, designed to dazzle Trump’s base and confuse his political enemies.
+This is a “shock and awe” budget, designed to dazzle and confuse Trump’s political enemies and the general public.
 When Republicans on Capitol Hill dial back a few of its more extreme cuts, as is almost inevitable, the public will be expected to sigh with relief.
 That would be a mistake, since the result will almost certainly remain draconian.

 Congressional Republicans will also demand cuts to Social Security and Medicare.
 Trump promised to defend those programs, but stay tuned: after ritual displays of ‘reluctance,’ followed by ‘negotiations,’ Trump will probably break that promise too.